Born in 1970, in Palestine.

 - Atlas of Modernity.
 The 20th and 21st Century Art Collection.
 Muzeum Sztuki, Lodz.
 Curated by Jarosław Suchan, Aleksandra Jach, Paulina Kurc-Maj, Maria Morzuch, Anna Saciuk-Gąsowska, Joanna Sokołowska, Katarzyna Słoboda, and Magdalena Ziółkowska.
 Featuring Goter.*

 - Biographical Forms.
 Construction and Individual Mythologies.
 Museo Nacional Centro de Arte Reina Sofía, Madrid.
 Curated by Jean-François Chevrier.
-Featuring Death, Trauma.*
+Featuring Death and Trauma.*

 - Three True Stories.
 Foro Boario–Fondazione Cassa di Risparmio di Modena, Modena.
 Curated by Filippo Maggia, Claudia Fini and Francesca Lazzarini.
 Featuring Death.*

-- In the Heart of the Country.
+- In the Heart of the Country: The Collection of the Museum of Modern Art in Warsaw.
 Museum of Modern Art in Warsaw.
+Curated by Joanna Mytkowska and Sebastian Cichocki.
 Featuring Dom Dziecka.
 The house starves when you are away.

 - HIWAR | Conversations in Amman.
 Darat al Funun–The Khalid Shoman Foundation, Amman.
 Curated by Adriano Pedrosa.
 Featuring Arab al-Sbaih.